jburer/mysampledb/README.md

 ## Docker Setup

-Clone the repository and move to the <code>mysampledb</code> directory.
+Clone the repository and move to the `mysampledb` directory.

 ```
 docker-compose up -d